TBD54566975/tbdex/specs/protocol/README.md

 See [here](#digests) for more details

 ## `DecimalString`
-Currency amounts have type `DecimalString`, which is string containing a decimal amount of major currency units and following the regex `/^\d*\.?\d*$/`.
-The decimal separator is a period `.` even for currencies which may use comma `,` as a decimal separator.
+Currency amounts have type `DecimalString`, which is string containing a decimal amount of major currency units.
+The decimal separator is a period `.`.
 The currency symbol must be omitted.

 ## Message Kinds